IARCbioinfo/WSIPreprocessing/README.md

 # WSIPreprocessing
 The whole slide image (WSI) pre-processing repository includes the patching process and the Vahadane colour normalisation method.
-These pre-processing are highly recomanded before applying a deep-learning method.
+These pre-processing steps are strongly recommended before applying a deep learning method.

 ## Tiling
 - **Description:** Divide WSI to image patches called tiles.